 Romans 6:14-15 “For sin shall no longer be your master, because you are not under the law, but under grace.
 What then?
 Shall we sin because we are not under the law but under grace?
 By no means!”

-The “man of sin” is called “the man of law-LESS-ness(2Thess 2:3, 7-8).
+The Antichrist “man of sin” is called “the man of law-LESS-ness” (2Thess 2:3, 7-8).
 Those who serve this coming deceiver, will practice lawlessness.
 That should tell us that “the law” of God is still the standard for moral behavior.
-Those who stand against the Evil One “keep the commandments of God, and the faith of Jesus(Rev 12:17, Rev 14:12).
+Those who stand against the Evil One will “keep the commandments of God.”
+How?
+Through faith in Jesus (Rev 12:17, Rev 14:12), and with His indwelling spirit.

-Ezekiel 36:27I will put My Spirit within you and cause you to walk in My statutes, and you will keep My judgments and do them.”
+Ezekiel 36:27 “I will put My Spirit within you and cause you to walk in My statutes, and you will keep My judgments and do them.”

 When you read the Ten Commandments, read them as a promise of what Christ will do“in you.”